rraghura102/llm-server/README.md

 10) Utility Crypto API's

-These utility API's are only to test the POC and should need published by the server in any environment.
+These utility API's are only to test the POC and should not published by the server in any environment.

 ```
 curl --location 'http://localhost:60000/aes/key'